Thinking and Shooting Cinematically with Fujifilm X-E2

 Here is how you do this photo.

-Step One: Take a normal ambient reading
+Step One: Take a regular ambient reading

 Very similar to the above example.
 Everything will look normal.